 There is something about the smell of blood — it never leaves the memory.
 When blood is experienced in mass quantity, there is a smell, and it smells like no other airborne emanation, except blood.
-It is the essence of life, but it smells like death; it smells warm, even when it’s cold.
+It is the essence of life, but it is the emanation of death; it smells warm, even when it’s cold.
 It isn’t red, it isn’t maroon, it isn’t vermilion, it isn’t burgundy, it isn’t crimson, it isn’t scarlet — it’s blood.
 And blood in mass quantities, especially in an unfamiliar crimes scene, casts a dark shadow from the floor upon the entire room, upon the entire building, upon the entire world.

 Emily Johannsson held her breath as she walked into the crime scene behind the Crime Scene Investigation supervisor, Pat Simkowski of the Oklahoma City Police Department.
 She stepped carefully (in fact, trying to step exactly where Pat stepped) as they entered the vacant apartment along the river.
 At first glance, the apartment seemed like a common empty apartment (with the exception of that unforgettable smell).
-There were a few sporadic unexplained bloodstains on the floor, and (for some reason) there was Ajax powder sprinkled along parts of the living room and kitchen counters.
+There were a few sporadic unexplained bloodstains on the floor, and (for some reason) there was Ajax powder sprinkled along parts of the bathroom and kitchen counters.
 But the only thing Emily could smell was the blood.

 The apartment’s only bedroom at the back of the structure was the room fluttering with activity.
 As Emily entered, it felt like everything was moving in slow motion as she followed CSI Simkowski into the scene of the crime.
 The occasional camera flash flickered through the doorway as they got closer, but once she walked in, she saw the entirety of the scene, the body, and the blood.